 (Continued from A trip to real England)

-Breakfast served at Heathfield Bed & Breakfast was really British-style, with a fried egg, fried potatoes and mushrooms, a fried tomato cut in half, two slices of bacon and two sausages as well as cereals, slices of bread, a glass of orange juice and a cup of tea.
-I have a good appetite for breakfast in England, because when it’s a breakfast time in England it’s the time to have dinner in Japan where it’s nine hours ahead.
+Breakfast served at Heathfield Bed & Breakfast was really British-style, with a fried egg, fried potatoes, and mushrooms, a fried tomato cut in half, two slices of bacon and two sausages as well as cereals, slices of bread, a glass of orange juice and a cup of tea.
+I have a good appetite for breakfast in England because when it’s breakfast time in England, it’s time to have dinner in Japan where it’s nine hours ahead.

-Actually it wasn’t Japanese, but I received it gratefully, not pointing out that it was written in traditional Chinese instead of Japanese.
-At 9 o’clock in the morning I got out of the B&B to walk around the village centre and the Haworth Parish Church.
-I found that there were a group of Japanese tourists coming there by coach.
+Actually, it wasn’t Japanese, but I received it gratefully, not pointing out that it was written in traditional Chinese instead of Japanese.
+At 9 a.m., I got out of the B&B to walk around the village centre and the Haworth Parish Church.
+I found that there was a group of Japanese tourists coming there by coach.

 This is the site of the school where Charlotte Brontë taught her pupils.

-At first I wanted to walk on the moor to the Brontë Waterfalls, but I soon realised that it was impossible as I found the public footpath was too icy, muddy and slippery to walk through with my chukka boots I wore at that time.
-I didn’t want to stain my trousers with mud mixed with dung of sheep and horses.
-Instead, I walked on Dimples Lane, Field Head Lane and Upper Marsh Lane seeing the scenery of both sides of the road, crossed Moorside Lane, and then walked on a farm road in the Haworth Moor to the place to be able to walk.
+At first, I wanted to walk on the moor to the Brontë Waterfalls, but I soon realised that it was impossible as I found the public footpath was too icy, muddy, and slippery to walk through with the chukka boots I wore at that time.
+I didn’t want to stain my trousers with mud mixed with the dung of sheep and horses.
+Instead, I walked on Dimples Lane, Field Head Lane, and Upper Marsh Lane seeing the scenery of both sides of the road, crossed Moorside Lane, and then walked on a farm road in the Haworth Moor to the place to be able to walk.

 Standing alone on the tranquil land of the boundless moors covered with heather for hours, I felt the stress by hectic daily work in those days being completely healed.
-I then returned back the farm road to Moorside Lane, and walked this lane looking the Haworth Moor on left to Cemetery Road, where I walked towards Main Road.
+I then returned the farm road to Moorside Lane and walked this lane looking the Haworth Moor on the left to Cemetery Road, where I walked towards Main Road.